DeepBot-API/client-websocket/README.md

 }
 ```

-To authenticate, send the below message.
+To authenticate as an API consumer, send the below message.
+This is needed for most functions.

 ## `"api|register|{secret}"`

-A successful  would be a json object.
+A successful authentication response would be a json object.
 ```json
 {
 	"function": "register",